 - 1. Students can test water samples from a water body near their school or home and identify possible sources for the pollution, if any. - 2.
-Students can take a field trip to the old-growth forest at the Francis Beidler Forest and test the water in the reservoir using kits provided at the nature center.
+Students can take a field trip to the old-growth forest and test the water in the reservoir using kits provided by the nature center.